THE STORY OF

 takes a step back.
 Having Fred save the day with his "Joker" show

-is the only redemption for the whole recording.
-This will be Cabel
+the only redemption for the whole recording.
+This will be Cabel T-B's

-T-B's last broadcast for over a year, but fortunately the best is still
+last broadcast for over a year, but fortunately the best is still yet to

 THE STORY OF CABEL T-B RECORDING